kurt-krueckeberg/data-structures-cplus/notes/bsearch.rst

 The generic algorithm ``template<typename T> int bsearch(T key, T a[], int size)`` calls ``template<typename T> int bsearch(const T& key, T a[], int lo, int hi)`` to search an array of generic type T for a key, where ``lo`` is the first index and ``hi`` is the last index.
 If zero-base array indexing is used in the implementation language, the size of the array is ``hi + 1``.

-If the total number of elements in the array is odd, then the mid-point will be exactly in the middle of the array, with an equal number (an even number) elements to left and to the right.
-While if the total number of elements is even, then the mid-point, will not be exactly in the middle, it will have one element to the right of the mid-point.
+If the total number of elements in the array is odd, then the mid-point will be exactly in the middle of the array, with an even number of elements to left and to the right.
+While if the total number of elements is even, then the mid-point, will not be exactly in the middle.
+There will be one element to the right of the mid-point than there is  to the left of the mid-point.

 Note, if the` implementation language uses zero-based array indexing, when the total number of elements is even, the last index will be an odd number (total_elements - 1).